-The Theology of Moana
+The Truth of Moana

 I literally cannot watch Disney’s Moana without weeping.
 That I identify with Moana is a huge understatement.
 The entire movie is wonderful, but it is the music that undoes me every time.
 I was raised in conservative Christianity that had very specific categories for who I could be.
-There were expectations for what my priorities should be, and there were rigid boundaries dictating where I could not go as a girl, who I could not be.
+There were expectations for what my priorities should be, and there were rigid boundaries dictating where I could go as a girl, who I could be.
 Like Moana, it was always a struggle.

 Early in the movie, Moana sings “How Far I’ll Go.”
 It’s her song of longing.
 She knows that she is a square peg in a round hole trying desperately to fit into the role she’s told is hers.
 Everyone on this island has a role on this island, so maybe I can roll with mine… I’ll be satisfied if I play along, but the voice inside sings a different song… what is wrong with me?